 The computer then digitizes and examines the photocurrent, and it is processed and saved.
 After this final process, a technician can read the results.

-If you wanted to practice flow cytometry for clinical diagnostics in your laboratory, beyond basic lab equipment, all that is required is the flow cytometry machine(s) itself.
-Cytometers can differ, however, and some may be complete standalone machines that perform all of the functions of flow cytometry, while other labs may have two separate machines: a cell sorter and a bioanalyzer (cell analyzer).
-Labs can integrate these two machines to perform flow cytometry.
+If you wanted to practice flow cytometry for clinical diagnostics in your laboratory, beyond basic lab equipment, all that is required is flow system itself.
+Cytometers can differ, however, and some may be complete standalone machines that perform all necessary function, while other labs may have two separate machines: a cell sorter and a bioanalyzer (cell analyzer) that are integrated.